drduh/YubiKey-Guide/README.md

 [ultimate] (1).
 Dr Duh <doc@duh.to>
 ```

-Use 4096-bit RSA keys.
+Use of 4096-bit RSA keys is recommended.

-Use a 1 year expiration for sub-keys - they can be renewed using the offline master key.
+Subkeys are recommended to have one or several year expirations.
+They should be renewed using the offline Certify key.
 See [rotating keys](#rotating-keys).

 ## Signing